Minimalist Packing for Normal People

 At first glance, this list may look impossible.
 Keep in mind that you’ll still be clean, have clean clothes to wear, and have more than a week’s worth of outfit combinations.
 Plus, your bag will only contain (at the most) three shirts, a pair of pants, a pair of underwear, a pair of socks, and a small toiletry bag.

-You’ll inevitably need other things along the way, but they can be borrowed or purchased locally, often for much less than you would pay at home.
+On longer trips, you’ll inevitably need other things along the way.
+They can be borrowed or purchased locally, often for much less than you would pay at home.

 Consider these occasional shopping trips an opportunity for exploration and adventure.